 The fair value of each investment property is individually determined at each balance sheet date by independent valuers on a market value assessment.
 The fair value is based on the direct comparison method with reference to current sale prices in an active market for properties of similar nature, condition or location.
 In the absence of such information, the valuer determines the amount within a range of reasonable fair value estimates.
-In making its judgement, the valuer considers information from a variety of sources including current sale prices in an active market for properties of different nature, condition or location, adjusted to reflect those differences.
+In making its judgment, the valuer considers information from a variety of sources including current sale prices in an active market for properties of different nature, condition or location, adjusted to reflect those differences.

-Judgement is required to determine the principal valuation assumptions to determine the fair value of the investment properties.
+Judgment is required to determine the principal valuation assumptions to determine the fair value of the investment properties.

-At 30 September 2019, if the market value of investment properties had been 10% higher/lower with all other variables held constant, the carrying value of the Group's investment properties would have been HK\$883.7 million (2018: HK\$953.8 million) higher/lower and the Group's loss before tax would have been decreased/ increased by HK\$883.7 million (2018: profit before tax would have been increased/decreased by HK\$953.8 million).
+At 30 September 2020, if the market value of investment properties had been 10% higher/lower with all other variables held constant, the carrying value of the Group's investment properties would have been HK\$752.0 million (2019: HK\$883.7 million) higher/lower and the Group's loss before tax would have been decreased/increased by HK\$752.0 million (2019: HK\$883.7 million).